 Hit versions by Eric Clapton (US #18 1970), J.J.
 Cale (re-recording US #42 1972), Eric Clapton (re-recording Rock #4/UK #99 1988).

-“In 1987, Eric Clapton re-recorded “After Midnight” as a slower, bluesier song – similar to Cale’s original – for use in a Michelob Beer commercial in America.
-It was issued as a single in 1988 to promote Clapton’s first box set, Crossroads.
-This version peaked at #4 on the US Rock chart and #99 on the UK Singles chart.”
+“In 1987, for use in a Michelob Beer commercial in the U.S., Eric Clapton re-recorded “After Midnight” as a slower, bluesier song – more similar to Cale’s original than Clapton’s own 1970 arrangement.
+The version was issued as a promotional single in 1988 ahead of Clapton’s first box set, Crossroads, charting in the U.S. only on the Billboard Rock chart (#4) and #99 on the UK Singles chart.”

 Eric Clapton, “After Midnight” (1970):